 - Hey Siri, what is the news?
 This gets me CBC news, but I can also say: Hey Siri, switch to CTV / Global / CNN which means next time I say what is the news I will get it from the new source.
 Remember I am Canadian and with a Canadian HomePod.
 If you are in the UK or US you may have different sources but Siri will tell you what they are.

-- Hey Siri, hush (when playing music this will stop the music, when can be continued with a Hey Siri, continue.
+- Hey Siri, hush (when playing music this will stop the music, and it can be continued with a Hey Siri, continue.

 - Hey Siri, send a message to Name on mobile, and she will prompt you for the message.